howToCodeWell/code-challenges/src/markdown-pages/2020/january.md

       - Discord
       - Other

+**Bonus**
+- Add configuration for additional form fields
+- Add configuration for data validation
+- Add configuration for validation messages
+- Add configuration for form action and method

 ## Level 2 Convert this into a HTML form

-- Use JavaScript to convert the JSON config into a usable form
+- Use JavaScript or PHP to convert the JSON config into a usable form

 ## Level 3 Handle form submission via PHP